YWolfeee/InfoTok/README.md

 <img src="assets/infotok-header.png" width=95%>
 </p>

-**InfoTok** is an adaptive discrete video tokenizer designed for efficient and accurate compression of long video sequences.
+**InfoTok** is an adaptive discrete video tokenizer designed for efficient and accurate video compression.
 Unlike traditional tokenizers that use a fixed compression rate, InfoTok allocates tokens dynamically based on the informational content of video segments in a principled way, significantly improving the efficiency.

 ## Installation